SimpleITAutomation/bb-devops-tf-aws-kops/README.md

 ### Workflow
 This workflow is a little different to the typical Terraform workflows we use.
 The full workflow goes as follows:
 1. Modify files under `1-prerequisites`
+   * Main files to update probably are `locals.tf` and `outputs.tf`
    * Mostly before the cluster is created but could be needed afterward
 2. Modify `cluster-template.yml`
    * E.g. to add or remove instance groups, upgrade k8s version, etc
-3. Run `make cluster-update`
+3. Run `make cluster-update` will follow the steps below
-   * Get Terraform outputs from `1-prerequisites`
+   1. Get Terraform outputs from `1-prerequisites`
-   * Generate a Kops cluster manifest -- it uses `cluster-template.yml` as a template and the outputs from the point above as replacement values
+   2. Generate a Kops cluster manifest -- it uses `cluster-template.yml` as a template and the outputs from the point above as replacement values
-   * Update Kops state -- it uses the generated Kops cluster manifest in previous point (`cluster.yml`)
+   3. Update Kops state -- it uses the generated Kops cluster manifest in previous point (`cluster.yml`)
-   * Generate Kops Terraform file -- this file represents the changes that Kops needs to apply on the cloud provider
+   4. Generate Kops Terraform file (`kubernetes.tf`) -- this file represents the changes that Kops needs to apply on the cloud provider
 4. Run `make plan`
    * To preview any infrastructure changes that Terraform will make
 5. Run `make apply`
-   * To apply those infrastructure changes
+   * To apply those infrastructure changes on AWS.
 6. Run `make cluster-rolling-update`
-   * To determine if Kops needs to trigger some changes to happen right now
+   * To determine if Kops needs to trigger some changes to happen right now (dry run)
    * These are usually changes to the EC2 instances that won't get reflected as they depend on the autoscaling
 7. Run `make cluster-rolling-update-yes`
    * To actually make any changes to the cluster masters/nodes happen